Did The Titanic Skip This Common ‘Good Luck Ritual’ Used On Ships?: ‘Doomed Before It Even Left The Dock’

 Everyone is familiar with the RMS Titanic and what happened to it on the night of April 14, 1912.
 But one little-known detail is that the ocean liner skipped the champagne christening, a popular good luck ritual often used on boats.
 Which begs the question: was it doomed from the start?

-In a teaser for her upcoming “Today I Learned” series that takes a deep dive into the history and lore of the RMS Titanic, pharmacist turned “science storyteller” Dr. Harini Bhat (@tilscience) shares with viewers that footnote-worthy fact.
-Her video has been viewed over 1.2 million times so far.
+In a teaser for her upcoming “Today I Learned” series, which takes a deep dive into the history and lore of the RMS Titanic, pharmacist turned “science storyteller” Dr. Harini Bhat (@tilscience) shared this fascinating fact about modern history’s most infamous sunken ship.
+Her video has been viewed more than 1.2 million times so far.

 One of the most recognized traditions for christening a ship is breaking a bottle of champagne across its bow.
 It’s not a new tradition, as many ancient peoples, including Greeks, Egyptians, and Babylonians, offered sacrifices to the gods of the seas.